-NDP Vision: Building a capable and developmental state with sound financial and administrative management Gauteng TMR pillars GDS Provisional Strategy GDS and IDP Strategy Deliverable/s Modernisation of the Promote Accountability, Promote and maintain good corporate Put in place effective internal controls in respond to internal audit public service Effectiveness and Fight governance Reports and recommendations. corruption Effective and Strengthened Intergovernmental Relations.
-Implementation of the Enterprise Risk Management Programmes.
-Implementation of an Anti-fraud and Corruption Plan.
+NDP Vision: Building a cap pable and developmental state with source and financial and administrative management Gauteng TMR pillars GDS Provisional Strategy GDS and IDP Strategy Deliverable/s Modernisation of the Promote Accountability, Promote and maintain good corporate Put in place effective internal controls in respond to internal audit public service Effectiveness and Fight governance reports and recommendations. corruption • Effective and Strengthened Intergovernmental Relations. • Implementation of the Enterprise Risk Management Programmes. • Implementation of an Anti-fraud and Corruption Plan.